keir-nellyer/UUIDCompatibility/README.md

 ##WARNING

-This plugin uses dangerous code which could potentially have negative side effects, remember to keep regular backups of the server in the case of this ever happening.
+This plugin uses dangerous code which can potentially have negative side effects, remember to keep regular backups of the server in the case of this ever happening.

 ##Requirements